 - A well-crafted call to action that tells the audience how to take the next step

-You may be more than able to handle everything above — but you also need to convey that to your employers or clients.
+You may be more than able to handle everything above — but you also need to convey that to your clients or employers.

-A good content marketer knows how to market her own business, as well as her clients’ or employers’.
+A successful content marketer knows how to market her own business, as well as her clients’ or employers’ businesses.

 Let’s face it.
 You aren’t going to find the perfect gig that will keep your bills paid and your brain happy forever.
 It’s not how the world works anymore.